truhy/helloworld_semihosting/readme.md

-# A simple semihosting "Hello, World!" bare-metal C program for the DE10-Nano development board.
+# "Hello, World!" semihosting for the DE10-Nano development board

 ## Overview